ctu-mrs/mrs_optic_flow/README.md

-# The Optic flow processing for GPS-denied environments
+# The Optical flow processing for GPS-denied environments

 ## System requirements
-Either a GPU (Integrated is often sufficient) or a decent CPU.
+- Either a GPU (Integrated is often sufficient) or a decent CPU.
+- A downwards facing camera - we use mvBlueFOX cameras with ~90 degrees of vertical FOV.

 ## Troubleshooting
 ### GPU accelerated processing